 Support Program for Newly Graduated Nurses

 Every year thousands of nurses graduate from universities in Australia but unfortunately, we are seeing a rapidly declining number of new grad nurses who are able to find employment after graduation.
-In response to this crisis, Australian Healthcare Academy began our Support Program for Newly Graduated Nurses in 2014 and to date, we have helped over 400 nurses find employment through the program.
+In response to this crisis, Australian Healthcare Academy began our Support Program for Newly Graduated Nurses in 2014 and to date, we have helped close to 1000 nurses find employment through the program.

 Australian Healthcare Academy’s 4-week long Support Program provides new graduate nurses with additional education and support as they transition from student nurses to Registered Nurses or Enrolled Nurses.
 The program consists of one week of in class theory and practical learning followed by a 3-week placement within a private healthcare facility.
 Throughout the placement, nurses will be continuously supported as they work to increase their comfort and confidence in independently looking after patients.

-The Support Program aims to prepare new graduate nurses for employment within the acute care setting.
+The Support Program aims to prepare new graduate nurses for employment within hospital settings.
 AHA works with some of Australia’s leading providers of Healthcare for the placement of our nurses, including Ramsay, Healthscope, and Healthe Care.
 After completion of the course, Australian Healthcare Academy provides participants with employment assistance to help them find work as new graduate nurses.

 Employment opportunities include: employment at the placement facility, transitioning into a new graduate program, aged care, general practice, day surgery, and community nursing.

 Throughout the Support Program, the following topics will be covered:

 - Handover, Communication, and Time Management

 - Admissions and Discharges including pre and post op care

 - Medication administration and calculations including oral, SC, IM, and IV